Why dollar-cost averaging is mostly a behavioural tool, not a mathematical one

 This is true in the limited case where you are comparing dollar-cost averaging against the worst possible single-day timing.
 It is true on average against perfectly random timing.
 It is not true against the most relevant alternative, which is investing the entire amount on day one (often called lump-sum investing).

-What the math actually shows
+What the published research actually shows

 Why dollar-cost averaging still works in practice

 For people who do have a lump sum (an inheritance, a bonus, a sale of property), the strongest argument for dollar-cost averaging is that they are unlikely to actually deploy the lump sum if asked to do it in one go.
-Investing a £100,000 inheritance on a Tuesday and then watching it drop 4% on the Wednesday is the kind of experience that causes people to liquidate the position and not return to investing for a decade.
+Investing a £100,000 inheritance on a Tuesday and then watching it drop 4 percent on the Wednesday is the kind of experience that causes people to liquidate the position and not return to investing for a decade.
 Dollar-cost averaging the same £100,000 over twelve months produces a slightly worse expected return and a significantly higher probability that the money actually stays invested for thirty years.

 The cases where DCA mathematically wins